Davidzsy20/untapt/README.md

 1. Add item to item list(tags on the left side) and basket(on the right side).
 2. Modify the quantity in basket by clicking '+' or '-' and by clicking item tags.
 3. Remove Individual item from basket and item list.
-4. Clear all items in Basket.
+4. Clear all items in basket.
 5. Keep track on who creates which item.